-Flood and Stormwater Any structure located within a 100-year floodplain require a floodplain development permit and must comply with BRC 9-3.
-No items may be placed such that they block the free flow of stormwater through the city's right-of-way.
+- Any structure located within a 100-year floodplain requires a floodplain development permit and must comply with BRC 9-3. - No items may be placed such that they block the free flow of stormwater through the city's right of way.
 Any structures shall be elevated to allow the free flow of stormwater.

-Electrical & Lighting Ornamental lighting with low wattage bulbs is permitted.
+Electrical & Lighting

+Ornamental lighting with low wattage bulbs is permitted.
 No fixture may be greater than 50 lumens.
 Per the city's sign code, lighting may not flash, move, rotate, scintillate, blink, flicker, vary in intensity, vary in color, or use intermittent electrical pulsations.

-Extension cords shall not be run over head.
-Extension cords are not allowed to be run on the ground across vehicle travel lanes and pedestrian or bicycle paths.
-All cords shall be listed for heavy duty usage, three-pronged and a minimum of 12 gauge and shall be in good condition.
-All electrical use must be GFCI protected and protected from weather.
-Extension cords shall be directly plugged into the outlet and are limited to one cord per outlet.
-Multiple cords may not be chained together.
-A separate electrical permit, which requires a licensed electrical contractor, is required for anything other than a listed extension cord and plug connected circuit/device (AKA plug and go).
-Use of public outlets in the public right of way is prohibited.
-Heating device load demands must not be exceeded for electrical circuits.
-All equipment must be used according to UL listings and manufacturer's instructions.
-Circuits must be GFCI protected.
-Heating Electric heaters are prohibited.
-Gas heaters are discouraged but if utilized shall comply with the following: Must be used according to manufacturer's installation and use instructions.
-Minimum clearances between heaters and combustible material shall be maintained in accordance with the manufacture recommendations but never less than three feet.
-Must comply with all applicable fire code regulations.
-Spare propane tanks shall be stored outside, on grade, and in a suitable enclosure or otherwise protected against tampering.
-Protection means tanks are nested and tethered to the wall, ideally in cage enclosures.
-Tanks may not be located on rooftops.
-Gas heaters and/or propane tanks shall not be placed inside any tent or canopy enclosure.
-Solid fuel heaters or burning devices (e.g. wood, pellets) and open flames (e.g. fire pits, candles) are NOT allowed under any circumstances.
+- Extension cords shall not be run overhead. - Extension cords are not allowed to be run on the ground across vehicle travel lanes and pedestrian or bicycle paths. - All cords shall be listed for heavy duty usage, three-pronged and a minimum of 12 gauge and shall be in good condition. - All electrical use must be GFCI protected and protected from weather. - Extension cords shall be directly plugged into the outlet and are limited to one cord per outlet.
+Multiple cords may not be chained together. - A separate electrical permit, which requires a licensed electrical contractor, is required for anything other than a listed extension cord and plug connected circuit/device (AKA plug and go). - Use of public outlets in the public right of way is prohibited. - Heating device load demands must not be exceeded for electrical circuits.
+All equipment must be used according to Underwriter Laboratories (UL) listings and manufacturer's instructions.
+Circuits must be ground-fault circuit interrupter (GFCI) protected.